-As the nation experiences fits and starts with “reopening,” some of the nation’s largest employers are beginning to re-hire cautiously.
-The people those employers are hiring are moving cautiously as well, still dealing with lost income and upended home lives.
-Employers who are hiring right now have an opportunity to help their workers —and to stand out from other companies competing for the same talent.
+As the U.S. experiences fits and starts with “reopening,” some of the nation’s largest employers are beginning to rehire cautiously.
+Those new employees are moving cautiously too, still dealing with lost income and upended home lives.
+That creates an opportunity for employers hiring right now to help their workforce—and stand out from other companies competing for the same talent.

 But before you bring an EWA solution onboard for your employees, it’s important to understand all the facts.
 Not all EWA solutions help employees in the long run, and some even have the potential to make workers’ financial troubles worse.

-Earned wage access can be a great asset for workers—but not all of these products are created equal.
-The differences in pricing structure, feature set, and even the provider’s business model can have significant impact on your employees.
+Earned wage access can be a great asset for workers—but not all EWA products are created equal.
+Differences in pricing structure, feature set, and even the provider’s business model can have significant impact on your employees.

 At a time when your company may be hiring high numbers of new employees, many of whom are struggling to make ends meet, the urge to offer financial assistance isn’t just commendable, or a recruiting advantage—it’s good business.
-As they struggle to rebuild their financial lives after COVID-19, employees need benefits that will help them build savings and achieve financial wellness.
+As they struggle to rebuild their financial lives after Covid-19, employees need benefits that will help them build savings and achieve financial wellness.
 While earned wage access is an important part of this, because it helps workers avoid expensive credit and predatory payday loans, EWA can ultimately hold employees back if employers don’t select the right one.

 Get updates around new research and findings in your email.